SchwabeDE/ros-maze/README.md

 **The Hokuyo Laser Scanner has a range of 30 m and a forward field of vision of 180 degrees.**

-* [ ] Delete the existing `turtlebot_description` package using the following commands:
+* Delete the existing `turtlebot_description` package using the following commands:
   ```
   cd /opt/ros/kinetic/share
   sudo rm -r turtlebot_description
   ```

-* [ ] Download the modified `turtlebot_description` package from this [link] (https://fbe-gitlab.hs-weingarten.de/mat-iki/amr-mat/blob/master/turtlebot_hokuyo/turtlebot_description.tar.gz) to your `Downloads`
+* Download the modified `turtlebot_description` package from this [link] (https://fbe-gitlab.hs-weingarten.de/mat-iki/amr-mat/blob/master/turtlebot_hokuyo/turtlebot_description.tar.gz) to your `Downloads` folder.
-  folder.
 Extract the package from the compressed file.

-* [ ] Move the extracted package from the `Downloads` folder to the location of the deleted package using the following commands:
+* Move the extracted package from the `Downloads` folder to the location of the deleted package using the following commands:
   ```
   cd ~/Downloads
   sudo mv turtlebot_description /opt/ros/kinetic/share
   ```
   If everything went alright, there should be a file named `hokuyo_urdf.xacro` at the location `/opt/ros/kinetic/share/turtlebot_description/urdf/sensors`

-* [ ] Run the following commands to setup the new modified turtlebot as the default whenever you launch it in gazebo:
+* Run the following commands to setup the new modified turtlebot as the default whenever you launch it in gazebo:
   ```
   echo "export TURTLEBOT_3D_SENSOR=hokuyo" >> ~/.bashrc
   source ~/.bashrc
   ```
   Note that by doing this, the turtlebot will be launched with hokuyo laser scanner everytime you launch `turtlebot_gazebo`.
 If you want to go back to how everything was before you did all this, just delete the `export TURTLEBOT_3D_SENSOR` line in the `.bashrc` file.

-* [ ] Launch the `turtlebot_gazebo` package and hopefully, you should see your new turtlebot with enhanced superpowers like below and you should be able to see the scan data in the `/laserscan` topic.

 #### Create Catkin Workspace